 The Mason Vision Series is a forum for Mason researchers and scholars to share their work with both university colleagues and the community more generally.
 It is an opportunity for invited Mason faculty members to share the frontiers of their scholarship in an accessible style that also inspires lively discussion among students, faculty, staff, and the wider reaches of the community.
 This semester, the series will be live streamed through GMU-TV, offering those across our community an opportunity to join and engage with faculty.
 To watch the events at a later date, click on the title links.
 Subject and speaker details are in the section below the chart.

-FALL 2021 VISION SERIES SPEAKERS
+FALL 2022 VISION SERIES SPEAKERS: COMING SOON!

-About Dr. Shelley
+About Dr. Tayac

-SPRING 2021 VISION SERIES SPEAKERS
+PREVIOUS VISION SERIES SPEAKERS

-||COVID-19: A Vision for Future Response||Dr. Amira Roess|
+|March 22,2021||COVID-19: A Vision for Future Response||Dr. Amira Roess|

 |Feb.
 22, 2021||A Vision for American Policing Reform||Dr. Cynthia Lum|